 This is the original Apple II cover and it’s quite average, to say the least.
-Just some soldier running towards the screen with a castle in the back.
+Just some soldier running towards the screen with a castle in the background.
 Nothing special and quite monochromatic except for the background.
 The manual has an orange background with gives the impression of a sunset.
 It looks more like a paperback cover than a videogame cover.

 Well, it’s time to boot this kraut:

-Every time you start a new game, the castle will be randomly generated, with 5 floors and a total of 60 rooms/screens.
-You start in one such screen, with usually two guards nearby and probably some chests.
-You also carry a pistol with ten bullets.
+Every time you start a new game, the castle will be randomly generated, with 5 floors and a total of sixty rooms/screens.
+You start in one such screen, with usually 2 guards nearby and probably some chests.
+You also carry a pistol with 10 bullets.
 If the guards aren’t in direct line of sight of you, they won’t see you, so you’ll need to move fast before they do.

-There are several chests available and I highly recommend you open every one of them, because not only one of them contains the war plans, but they’ll also contain ammo, vests and uniforms, which will be invaluable to continue playing.
+There are several chests available and I highly recommend you open every one of them, because not only one of them contains the war plans, but also they can contain ammo, vests and uniforms, which will be invaluable to continue playing.
 But they can also be empty or contain alcoholic drinks (which if drunk, can mess with your aim), German sausages (which eaten, can counter the alcohol), medals, cannonballs and other red herrings that have no real purpose to the game.

-To open the chests, you only need to point your gun at them and press the space-bar (you force the chests open at gunpoint?!).
-The chests can take a few seconds up to three minutes to open, which can be boring after a while in an action game (hint: if you keep your space-bar pressed while waiting, the timer moves faster).
-You can always shoot the chests’ lock to open them instantly, but that can attract the attention of any guards around, or if the chest contains explosives (grenades or cannonballs), you’ll end up blowing up the castle (and you with it).
+To open the chests, you only need to point your gun at them and press the spacebar (you force the chests open at gunpoint?!).
+The chests can take a few seconds up to 3 minutes to open, which can be boring after a while in an action game (hint: if you keep your space bar pressed while waiting, the timer moves faster).
+You can always shoot the chests to open them, but it can attract the attention of any guards nearby or if the chest contains explosives (grenades or cannonballs), you’ll end up blowing up the castle (and you with it).

 Every time you put on a Nazi soldier uniform, the game gets a lot easier because every grunt you encounter afterwards, won’t bat an eye when you pass by them.
-You can walk around with any worries, opening every chest and even walk out the castle without any trouble.
+You can walk around without any worries, open every chest and even walk out of the castle without any trouble.
 However, there’s a catch: your disguise can be blown if you point or fire your gun at a guard, throw a grenade or if a Stormtrooper sees you.
-It breaks the game at the lower ranks but in the higher ranks (where Stormtroopers are more common), it becomes essential to finish the game.
+It breaks the game at the lower ranks but in higher ranks (where Stormtroopers are more common), it becomes essential to finish the game.

 But what really shines throughout is the proto-stealth elements.
 The guards aren’t aware of you unless you’re in their direct line-of-sight or if you shoot your gun near them or throw a grenade, making noise and drawing their attention.
 So you can sneak behind them and point your gun (or shoot) at them.
-It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularize these mechanics in later games.
+It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularise these mechanics in later games.

-Castle Wolfenstein had the necessary success for Muse Software to make a sequel, and for Id Software to remake the series into the first FPS title, effectively creating the genre and making the series popular.
+Castle Wolfenstein had the necessary success for Muse Software to make a sequel and for Id Software to remake the series into the first FPS title, effectively creating the genre and making the series popular.
 If you want to give it a shot, then you can go here to play it in your own browser.